SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ## firetouchinterest

 > [!NOTE]
+> This is an implementation detail; as a regular scripter, you may ignore this!
+>
 > It's not recommended to implement this function in luau.
 Doing so will expose you to easy detections.
+>
+> Also this function should yield when you are calling the function that fires the touch interests.
+>
+> Additionaly, this function should handle both numbers and booleans for the toggle (1 being true, 0 being false as in UNC)

 Triggers a `Touched` event on a `BasePart` with the other wanted part.